Srynetix/hx3d-framework/README.md

 - Ninja *1.6*

 ##### For compiling/executing #####

+They are included in the dependencies repository.
+To import them, just clone them in the "dependencies" folder.

+You can use the `clone_dependencies.sh` script.

 - SDL *2.0.3*
 - SDL_image *2.0.0*
 - Freetype *2.6*
 - Freetype-GL *git*

-These are included in the dependencies repository.

 ##### For testing #####
 - Google Test *1.7.0*